Living & Working in Seattle

 Visitors to Seattle quickly learn that it is a vibrant city in a section of the country that offers something for everyone.
 Whether your interests are indoors or outdoors, Seattle and the Puget Sound area has a wealth of possibilities to meet your every expectation – music, art galleries, restaurants, theaters, museums, and a vast number of leisure activities, such as sailing, biking, hiking, skiing and snow-boarding – to name just a few.

-Seattle is home to the world-famous Pike Place Market, Mariners baseball and Seahawks football, and the Experience Music Project, which is housed in one of the most architecturally intriguing buildings in the country.
+Seattle is home to the world-famous Pike Place Market, Mariners baseball and Seahawks football, and the Museum of Pop Culture, which is housed in one of the most architecturally intriguing buildings in the country.

 A short distance from downtown Seattle, near Boeing Field, is the Museum of Flight.
 And, just down the road in Tacoma is the Museum of Glass, a visual and educational adventure in glass making.